RobertPJacobs/getting-and-cleaning-data-project/README.md

 ## run_analysis.R

-An R script file called run_analysis.R contains the steps to perform the analays.
+An R script file called run_analysis.R contains all the steps to perform the analays.
 This file can downloaded and run from RStudio using the steps provided at the of the script.

 ## Output